-At Lady Manners School, you will be expected to choose:

-Geography or History AND French or German
+At Lady Manners School, you will be expected to choose at least one of Geography, History, French or German to provide some breadth of study.

-You can also choose extra EBacc subjects from the options list.
+You can also choose extra EBacc subjects from the options list in order to meet the criteria for the EBacc and this is highly recommended.